 for commercial local space heaters the total energy input is expressed in terms of GCV and in terms of final energy multiplied by CC;

-7. ‘electric power requirement at nominal heat output’ (elmax) means the electric power consumption of the local space heater while providing the nominal heat output.
+7. ‘electric power requirement at nominal heat output’ or ‘elmax’ means the electric power consumption of the local space heater while providing the nominal heat output.
 The electric power consumption shall be established without consideration of the power consumption of a circulator in case the product offers indirect heating functionality and a circulator is incorporated, expressed in kW;

-8. ‘electric power requirement at minimum heat output’ (elmin) means the electric power consumption of the local space heater while providing the minimum heat output.
+8. ‘electric power requirement at minimum heat output’ or ‘elmin’ means the electric power consumption of the local space heater while providing the minimum heat output.
 The electric power consumption shall be established without consideration of the power consumption of a circulator in case the product offers indirect heating functionality and a circulator is incorporated, expressed in kW;

-9. ‘electric power requirement in standby mode’ (elsb) means the electric power consumption of the product while in standby mode, expressed in kW;
+9. ‘electric power requirement in standby mode’ or ‘elsb’ means the electric power consumption of the product while in standby mode, expressed in kW;

-10. ‘permanent pilot flame power requirement’ (Ppilot) means the fuel consumption of gaseous or liquid fuel of the product for the provision of a flame to serve as an ignition source for the more powerful combustion process needed for nominal or part load heat output, when lit for more than 5 minutes before the main burner is on, expressed in kW;
+10. ‘permanent pilot flame power requirement’ or ‘Ppilot’ means the fuel consumption of gaseous or liquid fuel of the product for the provision of a flame to serve as an ignition source for the more powerful combustion process needed for nominal or part load heat output, when lit for more than 5 minutes before the main burner is on, expressed in kW;

 11. ‘manual heat charge control, with integrated thermostat’ means a manually operated sensing device integrated into the product, which measures and regulates its core temperature to vary the accumulated amount of heat;